Women in Japan: Explanations of low female representation

-Survey experiments show that Japanese voters do not have a bias against female candidates; rather, the low levels of female representation in Japanese politics is due to Japanese women's reluctance to seek office.
+Survey experiments show that Japanese voters do not "harbor particularly negative attitudes" against female candidates; rather, the low levels of female representation in Japanese politics is due more to Japanese women's reluctance to seek office.
 Japanese women are less likely to run for office because of socially mandated gender roles, which dictate that women should take care of children and the household.
 Research suggests that Japanese women are more willing to run for office if parties provide support with household duties during the campaign.
-Women candidates of reproductive age are also less likely than men to run in SMD in Japan, as opposed to party-list seats, which can be explained by the higher time commitment associated with running in SMD.
-Furthermore, when Japanese women marry, they often have to leave their home and move in with their husbands.
+Women candidates of reproductive age are also less likely than men to run in single-member districts (SMD) in Japan, as opposed to party-list seats, which can be explained by the higher time commitment associated with running in SMD.
+Furthermore, when Japanese women marry, they often have to move in with their husbands in a different locality.
 As a result, Japanese women are less able to run for local assemblies because they lack connections with their locality.

 The gender roles that discourage Japanese women from seeking elected office have been further consolidated through Japan's model of the welfare state.
 In particular, since the postwar period, Japan has adopted the "male breadwinner" model, which favors a nuclear-family household in which the husband is the breadwinner for the family while the wife is a dependant.
 When the wife is not employed, the family is eligible for social insurance services and tax deductions.
 With this system, the Japanese state can depend on the housewives for care-related work, which reduces state social expenditures.
 Yet, the "male breadwinner" model has also entrenched gender roles by providing an optimal life course for families that discourage women participating in public life.